 Nicole has 15 years of experience in the field of education including teaching, counseling, coaching, and mentoring youth.
 Away from the farm, Nicole works for the Center Grove Community School Corporation, volunteers with CYBC, leads a tutoring ministry, and coaches a girl’s worship team.
 She believes wholeheartedly in the mission and vision of Hope for Hearts Horse Farm!

 Kathleen uses her experience, training, and coaching skills to help executives, teams, students, and individuals lead more effectively.
 She integrates Equine Assisted Learning (EAL) experiences and Clifton Strengths© to illuminate what horses can teach us about ourselves and how we work with others.
 This helps clients to develop more positive relationships and better communication, resulting in good leaders becoming great leaders and transforms working groups into high‐performing teams.

-Abigail is the Barn Manager for Hope for Hearts Horse Farm.
+Abigail is the Barn Manager for Hope for Hearts Farm.
 She provides oversight to the management of our herd and their needs as well as the maintenance and upkeep of the barn, stalls and equipment.